 Currently, there is no guarantee regarding the outcome of cryonics.
 However, it is worth taking a look at both the possibilities and their current status.

-In vitro and in vivo synthesis of living tissue is a major research division in the field of bioengineering.
+In vitro and in vivo synthesis of living tissue is a major research division in bioengineering.
 Avascular tissue, such as the epidermis, has been regularly and successfully synthesised in vitro over the past few years.
-Vascular tissue too has been successfully synthesised in the past, but it is a tedious process.
+Vascular tissue has been successfully synthesised in the past, but it is a tedious process.

-The conditions and environment for development have to be precise up to a molecular level in order to obtain significant numbers of cells.
-Synthesis of stem cells is a promising alternative and research into this field has been on an upward trajectory since 2006.
+The conditions and environment for development have to be precise up to a molecular level to obtain significant cells.
+Nevertheless, the synthesis of stem cells is a promising alternative, and research into this field has been on an upward trajectory since 2006.

 Bioengineering is rapidly growing and evolving, and it is not entirely inconceivable that every organ can soon be manufactured in a lab.
-The real problem arises when it comes to the assembly of individually synthesised parts.
+However, the real problem arises when it comes to the assembly of individually synthesised parts.

 The human body is a delicately tuned network of large organs and lymph, interspersed with nerves, capillaries, bones and millions of exceedingly small particles.
 Specific disease resistance and immunity are acquired through evolution, metabolic functionality through DNA codes and symbiotic microbes from the lifestyle.

-Not all these components can be synthesised in a lab as more often than not, they are acquired via placenta or from experiences.
-Moreover, every infinitesimally small crevice or curve between two adjacent structures is of utmost importance and would be impossible to achieve manually.
-Every cell of every tissue in the body can be replaced, but a body cannot be assembled from scratch.
+Not all these components can be synthesised in a lab as, more often than not, they are acquired via placenta or from experiences.
+Moreover, every infinitesimally small crevice or curve between two adjacent structures is of utmost importance and impossible to achieve manually.
+Every tissue cell in the body can be replaced, but a body cannot be assembled from scratch.